Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/tracking-file-system-operations-audit-logging.md

   </ul>
 </details>

-<a id="error-status-messages"></a>
 ## Error Status Messages
-The following are possible error status messages in Qumulo Core.
+This section lists the error status messages in Qumulo Core audit logging.

 <a id="credential-error-messages"></a>
 ### Credential Error Messages